 I headed to my first writer’s residency at The Ragdale Foundation at the end of March with an imagined vision of open space, open time, and what I call “open expectations” – no finish line, no deadline, no shoulds or have tos about the challenging revision of my middle grade novel in verse or the small community of artists of which I’d be part.

 When eleven-year-old Thyme Owen’s little brother, Val, is accepted into a new cancer drug trial, it’s just the second chance that he needs.
-But it also means the Owens family has to move to New York, thousands of miles away from Thyme’s best friend and everything she knows and loves.
+But it also means the Owens family has to move to New York,

 I’m in a cozy, dark room – too warm, and scattered with noises of children’s breathing, soft wordless Beatles’ arrangements, and the burble of the turtle tank filter.
 It’s nap-time at the early childhood school where I work, and I’m on duty.
 I’m also working on a major revision for my novel in verse.